 What we do:

 88 Creative Keys was founded by Bradley Sowash and Leila Viss to help classically-trained pianists play and teach more creatively.
-Using studio-tested teaching techniques and recent advances in teaching technology, we have been opening the door to “off page” creativity and “off bench” creative teaching in workshops and webinars since 2013.
+Using studio-tested teaching techniques and recent advances in teaching technology, we have been opening the door to “off page” creativity and “off bench” creative teaching in workshops and online clinics since 2013.

 Why we do what we do:

 For too long, traditional piano lessons have felt stuck in an increasingly outdated model.
 Working with students one at a time and using only paper, pencil, and a metronome, the teacher’s primary role has been to correct reading “mistakes” in a musical diet that is often limited to method books, classical repertory and perhaps the occasional “popular” arrangement.
 For today’s plugged-in students, it feels, at best, out-of-step with their musical tastes, learning styles, and desire for self-expression.
 At worst, they see it as simply irrelevant.
 In the words of Pete Jutras, editor of Clavier Companion, “Whether we like it or not, kids are not going to travel back in time just for piano lessons and suddenly pretend they live in the eighteenth century!”

 However, change is in the air.
 Many forward-thinking teachers have acknowledged a desire to teach in new ways but, lacking non-traditional training, are unsure how to proceed.
 That’s where 88 Creative Keys comes in.
 We teach teachers to improvised, integrate technology, lead off-bench activities, direct group teaching, and acquire updated business skills with today’s leading pedagogues.